emsterdam1/anRNAlab-Protocols/Chemical-Probing/Fractionation-with-RNA-Fragmentation.md

 **Part 3: Enzymatic fragmentation of RNA (15 minutes)**

-**13.** Combine 2 µL of RNase I in 48 µL of 1X PBS and set on ice. <br/> _Note: it is useful to split the cytoplasmic fraction into 4 tubes of 250 µL._
+**13.** Combine 4 µL of RNase I with 96 µL of 1X PBS and set on ice.

-**14.** To each 250 µL fraction, add 5 µL of diluted RNase enzyme.
+**14.** To each fraction, add 10 µL of diluted RNase enzyme per 250 µL of lysate. <br/> _Note: it is useful to split the cytoplasmic fraction into 4 tubes of 250 µL._

 **15.** Incubate digestions at 37 °C for 5 minutes.

 **16.** Add 750 µL of Trizol-LS and mix to stop each reaction. <br/> Samples can be processed as normal Trizol samples.
+ <br/> _Note: Be sure to account for small RNA lengths during recovery after DNase treatment._

 <details>